github-pfeifer-syscon-de/picnic/README.md

 <pre>
     python3 setup.py install --record egg-files.txt
 </pre>

-    this allows a uninstall with
+This allows a uninstall with:
 <pre>
   cat egg-files.txt | rm -rf
 </pre>
 The rest will be handled with make.